Male Marital Fidelity: Culture Versus Nature

 Divorce is always an option for men, of course, but when divorce is not feasible for whatever reason, extramarital sex with other women—preferably discreet—may become an understandable and not surprising means whereby married men pursue their natural sexual inclinations, regardless of whether their spouses tacitly or openly agree to it.

 Another option is for men to not get married in the first place—remain single.
 In modern cultures especially, men can get all the sex they want without marital constraints.
 In fact, they are likely to get more sex by remaining single than by getting married.
-Or course, they would be denied the other benefits of marriage, which mean a cost-benefit analysis is in order.
+Or course, they would be denied the other benefits of marriage, which means a cost-benefit analysis is in order.

 But if men choose marriage, it means they accept the cultural constraint of marital fidelity that is imposed by their spouses.
 In addition, if nature triumphs over culture, they accept the consequences that invariably follow if and when they are found out.